Onno Tunç: Career

 He also composed the soundtracks for films such as “Ah Belinda”, “Rumuz Goncagül” etc. Besides his pop music compositions, he has a piece called "Su" for solo saxophone and orchestra.
-He played bass guitar in Bülent Ortaçgil's Will You Play With Me ?, Okay Temiz's Zikir, gNükhet Ruacan's Ruacan albums, MFÖ's Yalnızlık Omur Boyu and Mustafa Sandal's Beni Aglatma.
+He played bass guitar in Bülent Ortaçgil's Will You Play With Me ?, Okay Temiz's Zikir, Nükhet Ruacan's Ruacan albums, MFÖ's Yalnızlık Omur Boyu and Mustafa Sandal's Beni Aglatma.

 He composed 175 songs and represented Turkey in many European music contests.
 A very close friend of Turkish singer Sezen Aksu, he co-wrote and composed many of the songs she performed throughout her career, as well as arranging all of her albums.
 It was widely known that his death tipped Sezen Aksu into depression.
 She dedicated her album Düş Bahçeleri to Onno (and numerous songs on virtually all of her albums since).

 His symphony Su was performed by the Istanbul Symphony Orchestra.

 He collaborated with Hulki Aktunç and Dağhan Baydur on the Turkish entry Sevince at the Eurovision Song Contest 1978, which was performed by Nilüfer and Nazar.

 In the 80's, he had a relationship with singer-songwriter Sezen Aksu that was both romantic and professional.
 As a couple they put their signatures to works that broke new ground in Turkish pop music, such as Sen Ağlama (Don't Cry), Git (Go), Sezen Aksu'88 and Sezen Aksu Söylüyor (Sezen Aksu Sings).
 Sezen's music matured in the 90's, when she co-produced her best selling album to-date Gülümse (Smile) with Onno.
 The A-1 track from the album called Hadi Bakalım (Come On Now) was a hit in Turkey and Europe, and was published as a single in Germany.
 It was to be later rediscovered in Europop by singer Loona as Rhythm of the Night.
 She also began to produce albums for her vocalists, notably producing Aşkın Nur Yengi's debut album Sevgiliye (To a Lover) again with Tunç.
 She was to repeat her success with artists Erener and Yüksel also.